What type of individual is the fellowship looking for?

 Unfortunately, we are not able to offer scholarships or payment plans.
 We do encourage Fellows to see if their organizations are willing to contribute some or all of the cost as an investment in their professional development.

-The NYU Leadership Initiative, as well at FELPS alumni, subsidize the bulk of the program cost for each Fellowship.
+The NYU Changemaker Center, The New York Women's Foundation, and FELPS alumni subsidize the bulk of the program cost for each Fellowship.

 If I am not currently working full-time for a public service organization, can I still apply?

 You must be working full-time in a paid public service position in the New York City area to apply for FELPS and must remain in a public service position throughout the fellowship.
-Unfortunately, internships and part-time work do not qualify.
+Unfortunately, internships and part-time work (including multiple part-time jobs) do not qualify.

 I recently graduated from graduate school, but your materials say most Fellows will have graduated from their undergraduate institutions within 2 to 4 years.
 Should I still apply?